Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

 As we can see, the mean flux constraints from the baseline analysis are in good agreement with the KODIAQ and LyCAN measurements, as well as with those from the variation using six nodes to capture the redshift evolution of the IGM parameters rather than four as in the baseline analysis.
 Note that the best-fitting measurement at $z = 4.2$ approaches the upper prior boundary, highlighting the need for future simulations that cover a wider range of mean flux values at high redshift.
 The constraints on the amplitude and slope of the temperature–density relation between the baseline and and the variant using six nodes are also broadly consistent.
 Nonetheless, the constraints from both analyses are in tension with KODIAQ measurements and reach the prior boundaries at some redshifts.
 This behavior likely reflects the similar absolute impact of all IGM parameters on \pone measurements at large scales and the comparable influence of the temperature parameters and those describing resolution biases at the smallest DESI scales (see \cref{app:nuisance}).
 Because the sensitivity of \pone to the IGM state and resolution systematics is different for scales smaller than those probed by DESI, a joint analysis of DESI data with high-resolution \pone measurements could break these degeneracies and result in more meaningful IGM constraints.
+We plan to carry out such an analysis in the future.

 In the top panels of \cref{fig:nuisance_cont}, we present the best-fitting results for metal contamination.
 The top-left panel shows the multiplicative contamination from different ion pairs at $z = 3$, decomposed into the contributions of \lyasiii, \lyasii, and \siisiii.
 The \lyasiii term dominates across all wavenumbers, while the \lyasii and \siisiii terms become relevant only at large and small scales, respectively.
 Shaded areas indicate the $1\,\sigma$ region, computed following the same approach as to estimate credible intervals for the IGM parameters.
 We detect the amplitude of the \lyasiii (\lyasii) contamination at the low and high redshift nodes with 17.9 and $5.5\,\sigma$ ($6.1$ and $2.0\,\sigma$) significance, respectively, and its scale-dependent damping with 14.2 and $4.2\,\sigma$ ($4.7$ and $1.2\,\sigma$).
+As shown in \cref{app:nuisance}, the best-fitting results indicate a redshift dependence in the amplitudes, while the scale-dependent dampings are consistent with no redshift evolution.

 We also detect deviations from the optically-thin limit for the \siia and \siib lines with $2.4\,\sigma$ evidence.
 Reordering the free parameters of the metal contamination model, the best-fitting effective strength ratio for these lines is $r_\mathrm{eff} \equiv r_{\siia} r = 1.10^{+0.29}_{-0.24}$ instead of 0.48 as expected in the optically-thin limit.
 As a result, the strengths of the two lines are consistent with being equal, which seems to be supported by measurements of the one-dimensional correlation function \cite{Karacayli2025_p1d_dr1}.
 We also find that the \siisiii contamination at $z = 2.2$ is $80\%$ larger than the expectation from \cref{eq:sii-siii} at the $2.0\,\sigma$ level.